 This can be reached by using a simple logo because it takes some time to comprehend a complicated one.

-In this case, cognition is stronger than the emotional response.
+In this case, cognition is stronger than an emotional response.

 6 – Easy to publish.

-It’s essential to use a logo which can be further published by various media.
+It’s essential to use a logo that can be further published by various media.

 Don’t forget that it will be used across media, in signs, stamps, etc.